Not a Team Player? Not a Problem!

 If a manager or colleague hits you with this problematic phrase, stand your ground and be direct, but remain diplomatic, and don’t go on the defensive.
 Instead, tell them something to the effect of, “I’m sorry you feel that way, but as far as I know, I have demonstrated consistent, organized, and productive work habits, and I have given my 100 percent in every project I’m involved in.
 I believe my track record proves this.
 Perhaps this misunderstanding is because we’re not exactly on the same page on what being a team player means.
 Just so I’m clear, how do you define it?”

-Team player can hold different meanings for different people, and so it helps to be specific.
-If being a team player is part of your job description, it would be in your best interest to think about what the phrase means to you personally, so that when you’re confronted about it, you can give an honest, articulate, and well-thought-out reply.
+Team players can hold different meanings for different people, so it helps to be specific.
+If being a team player is part of your job description, it would be in your best interest to think about what the phrase means to you personally so that when you’re confronted about it, you can give an honest, articulate, and well-thought-out reply.

 Turn vague definitions into actionable to-dos